 A project to me that clearly was a favourite in the Illustration department were the dog illustrations by Ria Edmenson, who presented a very creative and unique idea to open a dog – friendly café and shop with an antique feel, full of dog illustrations.
 She also advertised the fact she takes commissions to draw your own dog, so if you have a burning desire to have your own dog drawn on a mug then she’s the girl for you!

-The Product Design department is always pretty inspiring, but this year I felt more that I was walking into a pottery showcase with the vast amount of pots and bowls on display by Jaume Mico, where he has tried to make ceramics out of e-waste.
+The Product Design department is always pretty inspiring, but this year it felt more like I was walking into a pottery showcase with the vast amount of pots and bowls on display by Jaume Mico, where he has tried to make ceramics out of e-waste.
 I was not extremely impressed with the work displayed but Dimosthenis Serketzis’s Cochlea Bench caught my eye as he has created seating for an urban environment to solve noise pollution by introducing a new acoustic experience.

 At Elastic we are always interested in the Graphic Design department and what they produce, but this year I found it quite confusing as it seems to have incorporated illustration and sculpture quite strongly.
 Andrew Bell’s, The Ritual was a highlight though as he has introduced a new reading experience, by printing a booklet on a cloth with a specific folding format that forces the reader to sit down and properly absorb the content.
 Bell’s simplistic font and bold complimentary colours really made it stand out and is very effective.